TPG Specialty Lending, Inc.

 (s) If the Subscriber is not a “United States Person,” as defined below, the Subscriber has heretofore notified the Company in writing of such status.
 For this purpose, “United States Person” means a citizen or resident of the United States, a corporation, partnership or other entity created or organized in or under the laws of the United States or any political subdivision thereof, an estate the income of which is subject to United States federal income taxation regardless of its source, or any trust (i) the administration of which may be subject to the primary supervision of a U.S. court and (ii) the authority to control all of the substantial decisions of which is held by one or more U.S. persons.

-(t) The Subscriber understands that the Company intends to file elections to be treated as (i) a business development company under the 1940 Act and (ii) a regulated investment company within the meaning of Code Section 851, for U.S. federal income tax purposes; pursuant to those elections, the Subscriber will be required to furnish certain information to the Company as required under Treasury Regulations § 1.852-6(a) and other regulations.
-If the Subscriber is unable or refuses to provide such information directly to the Company, the Subscriber understands that it will be required to include additional information on its income tax return as provided in Treasury Regulation § 1.852-7.
+(t) The Subscriber understands that the Company has filed elections to be treated as (i) a business development company under the 1940 Act and (ii) a regulated investment company within the meaning of Code Section 851, for U.S. federal income tax purposes; pursuant to those elections, the Subscriber will be required to furnish certain information to the Company as required under Treasury Regulations § 1.852-6(a) and other regulations.
+If the Subscriber is unable or refuses to provide such information directly to the Company, the Subscriber understands that it will be required to include additional information on its income tax return, if any, as provided in Treasury Regulation § 1.852-7.

 (v) None of (i) the Subscriber, (ii) any person controlling or controlled by the Subscriber, (iii) if the Subscriber is a privately held entity, to the best knowledge of the Subscriber, any person having a beneficial interest in the Subscriber, (iv) if the Subscriber will not be the sole beneficial owner of the Shares, to the best knowledge of the Subscriber, any person having a beneficial interest in the Shares or (v) to the best knowledge of the Subscriber, any person for whom the Subscriber is acting as agent, trustee, representative, intermediary or nominee or in any similar capacity in connection with this investment, is: